pithva007/Tarkshastra/README.md

 Tarkshastra is an advanced, real-time Crowd Intelligence and Stampede Prediction System designed to predict crush risks 8–12 minutes ahead for major pilgrimage sites (Ambaji, Dwarka, Somnath, and Pavagadh) in Gujarat.
 It utilizes a custom **Corridor Pressure Index (CPI)** engine backed by historical crowd observation data to pre-emptively alert specific administrative and transport agencies.

 ---
+Greate solution but they still can't believe in us
 ## 🎯 The Problem
 Mass gatherings and pilgrimage sites often experience sudden, unpredicted surges in crowd density resulting in chokepoints, stampedes, and casualties.
 Traditional systems are reactive.
 There is a critical need for a **proactive** system that can predict chokepoints and provide actionable alerts to respective authorities before a critical threshold is breached.